How to Choose the Best ELD to Track IFTA

 How can an ELD solution streamline IFTA reporting?

 For fleet managers, it can be difficult to accurately track every mile a vehicle travels in each jurisdiction.
-Requiring truckers to manually record odometer readings when they cross state lines can be unreliable.
-Plus, uploading fuel purchases for hundreds or thousands of vehicles—and screening them for miles and qualifying jurisdictions—is time-consuming and risks manual errors.
+Manually recording odometer readings when crossing state lines can be inaccurate and inconsistent, leading to reporting errors and compliance risks.
+Plus, manually uploading and reconciling fuel purchases across an entire fleet is labor-intensive and prone to errors, making accurate tax calculations difficult.
 An ELD solution can help streamline IFTA tracking and reporting by:

 • Automatically tracking mileage by jurisdiction and vehicle: ELDs function as reliable electronic logbooks, using vehicle tracking technology to accurately measure and record the total distance traveled by each vehicle in each jurisdiction.